gem5/website/_pages/documentation/contributing_beginners_guide.md

 The commit message must adhere to our style.
 The first line of the commit is the "header".
 The header starts with a tag (or tags, separated by a comma), then a colon.
-Which tags are used dependend on which components of gem5 you have modified. **Please refer to the [MAINTAINERS.md]( https://gem5.googlesource.com/public/gem5/+/refs/heads/master/MAINTAINERS) for a comprehensive list of accepted tags**.
+Which tags are used depend on which components of gem5 you have modified. **Please refer to the [MAINTAINERS.md]( https://gem5.googlesource.com/public/gem5/+/refs/heads/master/MAINTAINERS) for a comprehensive list of accepted tags**.
 After this colon a short description